-In this instance I would not consider it reasonable to request an ecology survey as part of the current application as the works are considered to be of very low risk to protected species As a precautionary measure an informative should be attached to any planning consent granted so that the applicant is aware that protected species can sometimes be found in unexpected places.
+It is considered that sufficient ecological information is available to inform determination of the application.
+No evidence of potential for roosting bats was recorded.
+As a precautionary measure an informative should be attached to any planning consent granted so that the applicant is aware that roosting bats can sometimes be found in unexpected places.
 It should also state that the granting of planning permission does not negate the need to abide by the legislation in place to protect biodiversity.
-If at any time during works, evidence of any other protected species is discovered on site and are likely to be impacted, works must stop and a suitably experienced ecologist be contacted for advice.
+If at any time during works, evidence of roosting bats, or any other protected species, is discovered on site and are likely to be impacted, works must stop and a suitably experienced ecologist be contacted for advice.